 Safe and Unsafe Camphor Oil Types

 Not all camphor oils are suitable for topical or aromatherapy use.
-White camphor oil is generally used in wellness products, while other varieties may be unsafe.
+The oil is fractionated into different grades during distillation, and only white camphor oil is generally considered appropriate for home wellness use.

 Camphor, Menthol, and Eucalyptus in Combination Products

 Many vapor rubs and pain balms combine camphor with menthol and eucalyptus.
-These ingredients may feel similar, but they contribute different effects to the product.
+These ingredients may feel similar when applied, but they contribute different effects to the final product.

 Combined formulas may feel more soothing because they offer cooling, aromatic, and counterirritant effects together.
-Sensitive users should patch test first, as combinations can increase irritation.
+Sensitive users should patch test first, as combinations can increase irritation compared to a single-ingredient product.

 What Not to Mix or Do With Camphor